MetisProtocol/metis-replica-node/README.md

 ## Upgrade from legacy replica node

-1. Prepre an ETH L1 node without history prune
+1. Prepare an ETH L1 node without history prune

 Not an archive node, but transaction and event logs should be retained